sspencer/mock/README.md

 You can pass one or more `.http` files.
 When no files are passed, `mock` reads from stdin.
 Empty input fails fast with an error that points at the expected request-section format.

+If you pass a single directory, `mock` serves that directory as a static file server from `/` instead of loading mock routes or the request-log UI.

 ## Request File Format